phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 #### PINs, passwords and other short secrets

+- PINs serve to keep more powerful auth methods like passwords protected and usually allow only common usage of accounts but not e.g. changing security settings
+  - while passwords usually allow unlimited attempts, PINs lock or erase devices after around 10x attempts
 - offer the possibility of (plausible) deniability
 - PINs especially for device unlock usually need to be typed (as device is locked), so there's a constant risk if them being seen
 - privacy screens and keypad scrambling can make spying harder